methodphoto/mincc/data/1985/1985-west-green.md

 title: "West Green v The Min"
 gameLocation: "Wood Green"
 gameDate: "05/05/1985"
-result: ""
+result: "West Green won by 41 runs"
-resultType: ""
+resultType: "Lost"
 type: "game"
 ---

 Played at {gameLocation} on {gameDate}

-Hendon-Edgware batted first and were bowled out for 62.
-The Min replied with 63 for 2 wkts.
+West Green batted first and scored 130 for 6 wkts.
+The Min were bowled out for 89.

 Result: {result}